Ennis House: Walls

 The typical block weighs 35 lb, with square faces measuring 16 × 16 in across.
 Each block measures 3.5 in thick.
 The blocks are decorated with patterns because, although Wright liked concrete for its malleability, he also thought that plain concrete was perceived as unattractive.
 There are engraved Greek key patterns that are variously characterized as vaguely resembling the lowercase letter "g" (a possible reference to the symbol of the Masonic Order, of which original owner Charles Ennis was a member) or local plants.
-In contrast to the Freeman House where two mirror-image patterns were used, the Ennis House uses a single pattern, and the blocks are oriented in the same direction.
+In contrast to the Freeman House, where two mirror-image patterns were used, the Ennis House uses a single pattern, and the blocks are oriented in the same direction.
 The blocks were manufactured in 20 or 24 shapes; some are smaller than a standard block, while others had patterning on multiple faces or inset glass panels.
-The textile blocks absorbed moisture easily and were prone to decay because of impurities that existed when the blocks were cast.
+The textile blocks absorbed moisture easily and were prone to decay because of impurities present when the blocks were cast.

 The house's outer walls are made of two layers of concrete blocks, with an air gap between them, which are supported by footings at ground level.
 The blocks on the outer walls are offset, making them appear more battered, and the interior and exterior faces of the walls both contain engraved patterns.
 The outer walls contain setbacks as they ascend, giving the facade a massing similar to a Mayan temple.
 Surrounding the house are large retaining walls, also made of textile blocks.
 According to the writer Robert L. Sweeney, the retaining walls made the house appear larger than it actually was.
 The walls are structurally separate from the rest of the house and are reinforced by concrete beams measuring 12 by 12 in across.
 Running perpendicularly to the retaining walls, and underneath the house, are crib walls, which are placed every 8 ft.
 The spaces between the crib walls and retaining walls are infilled with dirt and sand.